codio/knowledge/source/instructors/admin/integration/lti-keys-and-urls-information.rst

 ..
 Important:: If working with Canvas, each assignment within your LMS still needs to be configured.
 Refer to the :ref:`system specific instructions <system-specific-directions>` for your LMS system.

-**See Also:**

-  - :ref:`Export Assignment Data <export-assignment>` to export individual assignment workspaces.

-  - :ref:`Import Project <create-import-project>` to import the zipped exported folder to review student workspaces.
-The exported workspace does not include the stack so you should select the appropriate stack when importing the project or switch the stack in **Project > Stack > Settings**.